-Modern work is increasingly more team-based with up to 75% of an employee’s spent communicating with colleagues.
-Successful organizations invest in teams, putting the optimal mix of people together in the right environment and creating support structures to help them excel.
+Successful organizations invest in team building, putting the optimal mix of people together in the right environment and creating support structures to help them excel.

-In this article, I’m going to explore different types of teams, and the advantages and disadvantages of teamwork.
+In this article, I’m going to explore different types of project teams, and the advantages and disadvantages of teamwork.

 Teams create a framework to help individuals easily work together, improving decision-making, problem-solving, and organizational agility.